atecon/gretl_pandas_pypolars/README.md

 1) Reading performance for large csv files.
 2) Performance of sorting the data set by the number of comments.

 # Main results
 1) Py-polars takes about 2.5 seconds to load a 360 MB large csv file as a data frame.
-Pandas is about 5 times slower while Gretl needs 36 seconds for this.
+Pandas is about 5 times slower while Gretl needs 32 seconds for this.
 2) However, making use of clever indexing, Gretl needs only about 12 seconds to load the csv file.
 3) Sorting 26 million records takes py-polars about 4.6 seconds and hence is just slightly faster than Pandas with 5.8 sec. -- ok, still 20% percent.
 Latest experimental Gretl version 2020f needs about 7.8 seconds for the same task.
+Current stable Gretl version 2020e needs about 15 seconds.

 # Technical details
 ## The data set